mm80843/T3.5/docs/Benef/PBN__Benef_1016.md

 # __Early warning system for emerging risks__

-## Name of the Benefit

-Early detection and rapid response to disease outbreaks can help contain their spread and reduce the burden on healthcare systems.

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved public health outcomes and reduced healthcare costs.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1137.md)